Should I Purchase Long-Term Care Insurance?

 emartin@hooklaw.net

-Emily A. Martin is a Shareholder of Hook Law practicing in the areas of elder law, estate and trust administration, estate planning, asset protection planning, litigation and dispute resolution, guardianship and conservatorship, long-term care planning, special needs planning and financial planning.
-To date, Ms. Martin has overseen over 100 guardianship and conservatorship matters.
+Emily A. Martin joined Hook Law in 2018, bringing with her a wealth of knowledge in elder law, estate and trust administration, estate planning, asset protection planning, litigation and dispute resolution, guardianship and conservatorship, long-term care planning, special needs planning and financial planning.
+Since beginning her practice in elder law in 2013, Emily has successfully overseen more than 150 guardianship and conservatorship matters.
 In addition to being admitted to the Virginia State Bar and North Carolina State Bar, she is licensed to practice before the Department of Veterans Affairs.
-Ms. Martin is a member of the National Academy of Elder Law Attorneys and Virginia Academy of Elder Law Attorneys.
-She is a graduate of the University of Mary Washington and Regent University School of Law.
-Prior to joining the firm in 2018, Emily worked as an estate planning and elder law attorney in Virginia Beach for several years.

 Practice Areas